nodejs/community-committee/CONTRIBUTING.md

 CommComm Members are administrative and help to remove barriers for initiatives and working groups under the CommComm’s scope.

-Active Collaborators of a CommComm initiative or working group can self-select to become a Member of the CommComm.
-Active Collaborators can also be nominated by another Member.
+Active Collaborators of a CommComm initiative or working group can be nominated by a CommComm Member to become a Member of CommComm.
+On approval by the consensus process, the Collaborator becomes a Member.

 All collaborators added as CommComm members should be on-boarded in a timely manner and be given write access to the repository.